pds2/20231-team-3/README.md

 sudo pacman -S sqlite
 ```

-Then, with this library installed and making sure that the C++ dependencies are also on your computer, download the .zip of this project.
-In your terminal, access the project folder, after that type:
+Then, with this library installed and making sure that the C++ dependencies are also on your computer, go to your terminal, access the project folder, after that type:
 ```shell
 make
 ```